Yoruba culture: Sculpture

-The Yoruba are said to be prolific sculptors, famous for their terra cotta works throughout the 12th, 13th and 14th centuries; artists have also shown the capacity to make artwork out of bronze.
+The Yoruba are said to be prolific sculptors, famous for their terra cotta works throughout the 12th, 13th and 14th centuries; artists have also made artwork out of bronze.

 Esiẹ Museum is a museum in Esiẹ; a neighbouring town to Oro in Irepodun, Kwara.
 The museum was the first to be established in Nigeria when it opened in 1945.
 It once housed over a thousand tombstone figures or images representing human beings.
 It is reputed to have the largest collection of soapstone images in the world.
 In modern times, the Esie museum has been the center of religious activities and host a festival in the month of April every year.

 Textile

 Weaving is done on different types of looms in order to create hundreds of different patterns.
 Adire and Aso Oke are some of the popular textiles in Yoruba land.
 Adire(tie and dye) is the name given to indigo dyed cloth produced by Yoruba women of south western Nigeria using a variety of resist dye techniques.
 Adire translates as tie and dye, and the earliest cloths were probably simple tied designs on locally-woven hand-spun cotton cloth much like those still produced in Mali.